Here are some injuries for you to monitor before filling out your bracket for March Madness 2026.

 The end of the regular season is seeing its share of season ending injuries to stars, but there are plenty more injury statuses to keep an eye on.
-Here are some injuries for you to monitor before filling out your bracket for March Madness 2026.
 Even if these players have returned, its worth noting how they and their team have performed in the closing month of the season before the Madness begins.

 BYU’s Richie Saunders Ruled Out for Season with ACL Tear

-The headline of an injury-plagued week in college basketball was the sad news about BYU sharpshooter Richie Saunders suffering a season-ending ACL injury, ending his Cougars career in heartbreaking fashion.
+The headline of an injury-plagued second half of the college basketball season was this sad news.
+BYU sharpshooter Richie Saunders suffered a season-ending ACL injury.
 Saunders was a veteran leader for the Cougars, averaging around 18.8 points per game while shooting nearly 49% from the field and about 37.6% from three this season.
-His absence will be felt both on the scoreboard and in the locker room, as Saunders’ ability to space the floor and provide veteran stability made BYU a consistent threat in Big 12 play heading toward March.

 Illinois Injury Shuffle: Boswell Returns, Stojakovic Now Sidelined

-It’s one guard off the IL, one guard remaining on the IL for Illinois.
+It was guard off the IL, one guard remaining on the IL for Illinois.
 After an extended absence from the lineup, Kylan Boswell returned to the lineup for a convincing win at home against Indiana, giving the Illini a much-needed jolt of experience and steadiness.
 However, Andrej Stojakovic has been now nursing an ankle injury of his own, and Illinois suddenly finds itself toggling between getting healthier and losing another key contributor.

 For readers tracking bloodlines across the sport, check out our companion link following the growing list of sons of NBA players now in college hoops.